-The US EB-5 visa, known as the employment-based fifth preference or EB-5 Immigrant Investor Visa, is one of the most popular and successful investment routes for foreign investors seeking to become permanent residents or “green card holders” in the United States.
+The US EB-5 visa, known as the Employment-Based Fifth Preference or EB-5 Immigrant Investor Visa, is one of the most popular and successful investment routes for foreign investors seeking to become permanent residents or “green card holders” in the United States.

 How Does the EB-5 Visa Work?

-The bill reads: “This bill clears employment-based visa backlogs, recaptures unused visas, reduces lengthy wait times, and eliminates per-country visa caps.
+A statement discussing the proposed Act reads: “This bill clears employment-based visa backlogs, recaptures unused visas, reduces lengthy wait times, and eliminates per-country visa caps.
 The bill makes it easier for graduates of U.S. universities with advanced STEM degrees to stay in the United States; improves access to green cards for workers in lower-wage sectors; and eliminates other unnecessary hurdles for employment-based green cards.”

 Citizenship by Investment

-For investors who are interested in the EB-5 but worried about the uncertainty surrounding it, Citizenship by Investment offers a wide range of benefits with a level of security.
+For investors who are interested in the EB-5 but worried about the uncertainty surrounding it, citizenship by investment offers a wide range of benefits with a level of security.